 Use a scale to determine the weight of the package.
 Round any fraction of a pound to the next whole pound for UPS Express® Envelopes (letters) over eight ounces and all other packages.

 Dimensional weight reflects package density, which is the amount of space a package occupies in relation to its actual weight.
 Dimensional weight may apply to all UPS domestic and international package services.

 Determine the package dimensions in inches.
 For each dimension, measure at the longest point, rounding each measurement to the nearest whole number (for example, 1.00 to 1.49 will be considered 1, and 1.50 to 1.99 will be considered 2).

 Multiply the package length (longest side of the package) by the width by the height.
 The result is the cubic size in inches.

-Divide the cubic size in inches by 139 to determine the dimensional weight in pounds.
+Divide the cubic size in inches by the divisor to calculate the dimensional weight in pounds.
 Increase any fraction to the next whole pound.